Leward/leward-blog/_posts/2020-12-12-EN-json-editor-with-richtextfx-part-2.md

 In [the part 1]({% post_url 2020-12-08-EN-json-editor-with-richtextfx-part-1 %}) we discovered how to use the capabilities of the [`CodeArea`](http://fxmisc.github.io/richtext/javadoc/0.10.5/org/fxmisc/richtext/CodeArea.html) component from [the RichTextFX library](https://github.com/FXMisc/RichTextFX) in order to have a textarea suited for editing code and which can render rich text.

-In this part we base on this to build a JSON syntax highlighter for the JSON Editor of [our JSON Schema application]({% post_url 2020-11-14-EN-new-project-json-schema-app %}).
+In this post (part 2) we will to make a JSON syntax highlighter for the JSON Editor of [our JSON Schema application]({% post_url 2020-11-14-EN-new-project-json-schema-app %}).

 <!--more-->

 ## Leveraging Jackson Parser

 Jackson is a good and popular option when it comes to work with JSON in the Java ecosystem.
-We are interesting in leveraging the [`JsonParser`](https://fasterxml.github.io/jackson-core/javadoc/2.12/com/fasterxml/jackson/core/JsonParser.html) class to break down our JSON String into JSON tokens and apply styling to those individual tokens.
+We want to leveraging the [`JsonParser`](https://fasterxml.github.io/jackson-core/javadoc/2.12/com/fasterxml/jackson/core/JsonParser.html) class to break down our JSON String into JSON tokens and apply styling to those individual tokens.

-Add Jackson dependency the your `pom.xml` file.
+Add the Jackson dependency the your `pom.xml` file.
 Also don't forget to add `requires com.fasterxml.jackson.core;` to you `module-info.java` file.

 ```xml
 <!-- pom.xml -->